-There are two main options you could consider when it comes to using your car as security (or ‘collateral’) for a loan.
+Let’s explore the two main options you could consider when it comes to getting a secured loan using your car as collateral:

 The table below displays a snapshot of 5-Star and 4-Star secured car loans on Canstar’s database with links to providers’ websites, sorted by Star Rating, then provider name (alphabetically).
 The loans displayed are based on a loan of $20,000 to be repaid over three years in NSW.
 Check upfront with your provider to confirm the details of a particular loan product, and whether it meets your needs, before deciding to commit to it. *Read the Comparison Rate Warning.

-If you’re considering a personal loan secured against your car, there are a number of other factors to bear in mind.
+If you’re considering getting a secured loan against your car, there are a number of other factors to bear in mind.

-- The loan purposes: this type of loan may not be available for as wide a range of purposes as an unsecured loan.
+- The loan purpose: this type of loan may not be available for as wide a range of purposes as an unsecured loan.

-- Vehicle eligibility: vehicles that are above a certain age may not be eligible to be used as security, for example.
+- Vehicle eligibility: vehicles that are above a certain age or valued below a certain amount may not be eligible to be used as security, for example.

-As we’ve mentioned, you should always check the PDS of any product you’re looking at to check these details and whether the product is generally suitable for you.
+You should always check the lender’s terms and conditions for any product you’re looking at to check these details and whether the product is generally suitable for you.